betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ### Expel Attendee

-*Expeling* or *removing* an attendee is typically a power that only meeting hosts have.
+*Expelling* or *removing* an attendee is typically a power that only meeting hosts have.
 It is important for hosts to know how to do this *quickly*.
 If for some reason the meeting is *bombed*, quick action from the host can correct the situation before it gets out of hand.